-- Students will demonstrate effective writing and speaking skills with peers. - Students will demonstrate effective communication skills with patients and other health care professionals. - o Students will demonstrate data entry and acquisition skills. - Students will demonstrate effective non-verbal communication.
+- Students will demonstrate effective clinical writing and oral skills with peers - Students will demonstrate effective communication skills with patients and other health care professionals. - Students will demonstrate professional data entry and acquisition skills.

-3. The program will provide an education that promotes effective problem solving and critical thinking skills.
+3. The students will demonstrate effective problem solving and critical thinking skills.